ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 ![GitHub Actions workflow log example](images/basic_gh_ci_test_log.png)

 - Click on _Test results_ job that analyses the results of the executed tests.
 It can be seen that in default setup 1 out of 4 tests fails.
-Specific location (_check on line 48 in main.c_) and the reason (_Expected 2 Was 0_) for the failure are shown as well.<br>
+The specific location (_check on line 48 in main.c_) and the reason (_Expected 2 Was 0_) for the failure are shown as well.<br>
 ![GitHub Actions test results view](images/basic_gh_test_results_view.png)

 This allows to find the failure quickly.
-In our example it is a trivial one, introduced on purpose in the original code.
+In our example it is a trivial one, introduced on purpose in the example code.
-- Return to the VHT Basic project in Keil MDK on your PC.
+- Return to the VHT GetStarted project in Keil MDK on your PC.
 - Open _main.c_ file.
-- In line 48 replace the incorrectly expected value `2` with the correct `0`:
+- In line 48 replace the incorrect value `2` with the correct `0`:

         TEST_ASSERT_EQUAL_INT(0, sum);